Climbing Hold Businesses Around the World Are Working on Sustainability…One Grip at a Time

 Recyclable grips (like the Binary hold pictured here), upcycling and eco-mixes have been raising the sustainability bar in the climbing hold sector to a whole new level.
 (All photos courtesy of the respective brand)

-[Editor’s Note: This article (revised on August 7, 2023) provides a snapshot of recent sustainability efforts taking place in the holds sector of the industry and is not an exhaustive list.]
+[Editor’s Note: This article (revised on August 7, 2023) provides a snapshot of recent sustainability efforts taking place in the holds sector of the industry and is not an exhaustive list.
+After additional fact-checking, an estimate of climbing hold disposal was removed from this article on July 12, 2024.]

 Climbing grips have come a long way in recent decades, a history which Jackie Hueftle deftly details in the second and fourth issues of Route Setter magazine.
 As technology has evolved, holds have gone from being simple, dull, abrasive, fragile and heavy to being complex, colorful, comfortable, durable, lightweight, dual-tex and hollow-back.
 The industry has seen the introduction of fiberglass macros as a retail commodity, not to mention enormous wood volumes being ubiquitous in most gyms.